Working papers

 Abstract

-International economic competition has led to the increasing adoption of labor-replacing technology.
-What are the consequences of this development for the political influence of organized labor?
-I posit that robots make (skilled) workers more productive, increasing the opportunity cost of rent-seeking behavior via union activities.
-Consequently, the political influence of organized labor falls in response to robot adoption because unionization declines.
-I provide evidence for my claims using data from the U.S. (2004-2014) and a shift-share that leverages quasi-exogenous variation in international competition in the exposure to robots, at the congressional district level.
-An increase in one robot per a thousand workers reduces the likelihood that congresspeople vote with unions' interests by two percentage points.
-This effect is larger in areas with higher portions of skilled workers, lending support to the hypothesized opportunity-cost mechanism.
-Reductions in unionization, union activities and in campaign contributions in response to the exposure to robots explain this finding.
-Using demediation analysis I demonstrate that my findings are driven especially by lower unionization rates and not by the potentially competing effect of robots on unemployment.
+International competition has led to the increasing adoption of labor-replacing technology.
+What are the consequences of this development for international integration?
+I posit that robots can make workers more productive, increasing the opportunity cost of rent-seeking behavior via union activities.
+Consequently, the political influence of unions falls in response to robot adoption, with important implications for domestic and international politics and policy.
+Using data from the U.S. (2004-2014) and leveraging quasi-exogenous variation in international competition in the exposure to robots at the congressional district level, I show that an increase in robot adoption reduces substantively the likelihood that congresspeople vote with unions' interests---especially regarding policy that compensates the losers from international competition.
+This effect is larger in areas with larger shares of skilled workers, lending support to the hypothesized opportunity-cost mechanism.
+Reductions in union activities, political contributions, and lower support for cosmopolitanism and for taxation explain this finding.

 Manuscript